fossasia/labyrinth/tasks/inprove-the-UI-of-the-game.md

 - Develop / Enhance the on-screen controls.

 Expected Outcome:
-- A systematic (uniform) UI elements that match the overall design of the game.
+- systematic (uniform) UI elements that match the overall design of the game.
+- a merged pull request and resolved bug issues created from the pull request.

 Hints:
 - If someone wants to work with you, let them do that.
 You can use techniques like [pair programming](https://www.youtube.com/watch?v=vgkahOzFH2Q) or collaborate together on branches of your forks.
 You can attribute a pull-request also to other people who helped you out or submit a pull-request where you and an other person contributed together.